 - If you are on a school team, good communication with your coach is essential.
 Work together to establish a plan that supports both your school team and your JNQ races.

 - The Midwest team will be named after the final race in the JNQ series.

 - Be prepared to pay for the full cost of the JN trip shortly after the final JNQ race if you are selected for the team.
-For instance, JN trip to Utah in 2007 was $2,100 per Midwest team member.
-The required Midwest team uniform could be purchased new or borrowed/bought from a former team member if available.
+For instance, JN trip to Stowe, VT in 2014 is $2,100 per Midwest team member.
+The required Midwest team uniform could be purchased new (login: Midwest) or borrowed/bought from a former team member if available.

 - JN team members must have a USSA membership as well as a CXC membership.
 Serious competitors should not wait until February to do this.